ELLIOTTCABLE/bs-sedlex/README.md

 Care is taken in this project to publish pre-compiled binaries of the [ppx syntax-extension](#lexer-specifications) component necessary to use sedlex in practice.
-These are published to npm as the separate package [`ppx-sedlex`][ppx-sedlex], versioned in lockstep with the parent `bs-sedlex` package.
+These are published to npm as the separate npm package, [`ppx-sedlex`][ppx-sedlex], versioned in lockstep with the parent `bs-sedlex` package.
 Instructions for *enabling* this extension in your BuckleScript configuration-file, `bsconfig.json`, are included below.
 Don't miss them!

    [sedlex]: <https://github.com/ocaml-community/sedlex>